 Of the four forms, we have listed them in order of effectiveness and efficiency in treating a low testosterone condition.
 All four forms may work, but in many cases, only the last two will do with the final injectable testosterone method being absolutely assured.

-This is a common question many men have; after all, you've been told all your life anabolic steroids are dangerous, and now you're being told to treat a low testosterone condition you not only need anabolic steroids but the primary anabolic steroid.
+This is a common question many men have; after all, you've been told all your life anabolics are dangerous, and now you're being told to treat a low testosterone condition you not only need anabolics but the primary Anabolic steroid.
 Let's be clear, abundantly clear and allow the garbage to remain there; in the garbage.
 Testosterone is a hormone you naturally produce; it is not a foreign substance your body is unfamiliar with.
 If you suffer from low testosterone you are in need of one of the most important hormones the body produces; in your case, you're simply not producing enough.
 This means you are going to need exogenous testosterone; specifically synthetic testosterone that was not made by your body.
 The makeup of exogenous testosterone is the same as the testosterone you produce and once in the body the body will not distinguish between naturally produced and exogenous testosterone.
 Is it safe, absolutely and further, do you really want to suffer from low testosterone?